yousef01010/Template-1/README.md

 # Template-1
 ## The first template, using Hmtl and Css
-a full responsive website for most of the devices and has a  modern look and minimalist design .
+a full responsive website for most of the devices and has a  modern look and minimalist design  with smooth scrolling.